Successfully complete your Cloud migration by introspecting the source system

 • There may be regulatory violations if certain types of data are moved inappropriately.

-• Transferring irrelevant data/processes can extend the migration window, thereby increasing costs and delays.
+• Transferring irrelevant data/processes can lengthen the migration window, increasing costs and delays.

-• Problems that should have been solved at source are solved within the new environment, which takes time and resources away from real value-added projects.
+• Problems that should have been solved at source are being solved in the new environment, taking time and resources away from projects with real added value.

 Our approach

-• Uses of data: the analysis of uses of data must be defined to know which business direction will be affected, and through which tools if necessary.
+• Data uses: analysis of data uses must be defined to know which business direction will be affected, and through which tools if applicable.

-• Define useful data pipelines: when data that actually has a use is coupled to its source via “data lineage”, we manage to discriminate for the entire system in source “the wheat from the chaff”, and it becomes possible to carry out extensive decommissioning ahead of the migration.
+• Define useful data pipelines: when data that actually has a use is coupled to its source via "data lineage", we can discriminate for the entire source system "the wheat from the chaff", and it becomes possible to operate large decommissionings upstream of the migration.
 Often, 50% of the system has no use.

-With the data and processes actually useful in the source system, it becomes possible to define the effort required to migrate, as well as a realistic timeline.
-Then, it is possible to prioritize the migration according to business impacts.
+With the actual useful data and processes in the source system, it becomes possible to define the effort to be produced to migrate, as well as a realistic timeline.

-To migrate, you will need to choose a data transfer tool to the Cloud which will allow the data and processes to be moved to the target.
+To migrate, you will need to choose a data transfer tool to the Cloud that will allow you to move the data and processes to the target.
 The market offers a plethora of them.

 Simply rewriting the code in the target language will generate countless hyper-damaging regressions.

 Indeed, proprietary data transformation tools (ETL/ELT) often handle a large part of the transformations.
-Schedulers schedule flows, etc.
+Schedulers order the flows, etc.

-If the migration must be “As Is”, it must therefore include the code, but also ETL jobs and scheduling, taking care of dependencies, articulation with dataviz tools, etc. It's infinitely more complex.
-And it's never treated exhaustively.
+If the migration is to be "As Is" it must therefore include the code, but also the ETL jobs and the scheduling, take care of the dependencies, the articulation with the dataviz tools, etc. It is infinitely more complex.
+And it is never treated exhaustively.

 Our approach

-Our vocation is to automatically address the completeness of the technical stack in source to carry out an “As Is” migration, well not completely, since we will have taken care to purify and optimize the system in source!
+Our vocation is to automatically address the completeness of the technical stack in source to make an "As Is" migration, well not totally, since we will have taken care to purify and optimize the system in source!

-To do this, we install probes and parsers on all storage, processing, scheduling and data exposure technologies, with analyzes replayed continuously.
+To do this, we place probes and parsers on all storage, processing, scheduling and data exposure technologies, with analyses replayed continuously.

-Based on the information collected, the migration must be carried out extremely quickly, by automating all of the processes so that the business can very quickly use the target platform with confidence.
+Based on the information collected, the migration will have to be carried out extremely quickly, by automating all the processes so that the business can very quickly use the target platform with confidence.

-Then, we will compare the source system (once "cleaned / optimized") with the target system to guarantee ISO functionality.
+Then we will compare the source system (once "cleaned/optimized") with the target system to ensure iso functionality.

 Conclusion

-Cloud migrations often fail because they are conducted in a largely manual and empirical manner.
+Cloud migrations are often failures because they are conducted in a largely manual and empirical manner.

-As a result, they drag on over time and rarely achieve the expected results.
-We offer a methodology in 2 actions allowing you to reach the target calmly, within tight deadlines and within the announced budget.
+As a result, they stretch out over time and rarely achieve the expected results.
+We propose a 2-step methodology that allows you to reach the target calmly, within tight deadlines and within the announced budget.

-To do this, our strong capacity for introspection of legacy systems implemented by many large account clients has allowed us to create an authentic Cloud migration catalyst.
+To do this, our strong capacity for introspection of legacy systems for many major clients has allowed us to create an authentic Cloud migration catalyst.

 Commentaires